German Shepherd Dog Information

 The colors tend to be much stronger with even some blacks in the German working style GSD.
 Most are fairly large, heavy boned, and impressive.

 The working type German Shepherd Dog is mostly either Czech or East German in origin.
 These dogs tend to be more what the founder of the breed, Max Von Stephanitz, had in mind when the breed was created.

 Many are dark, either sable or black and tan, some appear all black.
 They are somewhat lighter in bone and shorter backed than the other types.
 Smaller ears and less overall exaggeration.

 They are what I see as the RinTinTin type of Shepherd.
 These guys have an unequaled work ethic.
 They are bred for border patrol and police work and excel in both.
 The kindness and consistency with which this type is trained determines his behavior.
 If treated with kindness they will be kind, if treated harshly they will be harsh in return.

 is far from the truth in most of this type.
 STRENGTH OF CHARACTER IS

 PARAMOUNT..
-Strong nerves combined with great trainability make this type of
+Strong nerves combined with great trainability make the German

 This is the type of dog who would willingly lay down his life for you, while